-Commonly, however, we speak of the electrostatic potential on an object, which is expressed as voltage.
+However, commonly we speak of the electrostatic potential on an object, which is expressed as voltage.

-This process of material contact, electron transfer and separation is a much more complex mechanism than described here.
-The amount of charge created by triboelectric generation is affected by the area of contact, the speed of separation, relative humidity, and chemistry of the materials, surface work function and other factors.
-Once the charge is created on a material, it becomes an electrostatic charge (if it remains on the material).
+The process of material contact, electron transfer, and separation is a much more complex mechanism than described here.
+The amount of charge created by triboelectric generation is affected by the area of contact, the speed of separation, relative humidity, the chemistry of the materials, surface work function, and other factors.
+Once the charge is created on a material, it becomes an electrostatic charged material or object (if the charge remains on the material or object).
 This charge may be transferred from the material, creating an electrostatic discharge or ESD event.
-Additional factors, such as the resistance of the actual discharge circuit and the contact resistance at the interface between contacting surfaces also affect the actual charge that is released.
+Additional factors, such as the resistance of the actual discharge circuit and the contact resistance at the interface between contacting surfaces, also affect the actual charge that is released.
 Typical charge generation scenarios and the resulting voltage levels are shown in Table 1.
-In addition, the contribution of humidity to reducing charge accumulation is also shown.
-It should be noted however that static charge generation still occurs even at high relative humidity.
+Also, the contribution of humidity to reducing charge accumulation is shown.
+However, it should be noted that static charge generation still occurs even at high relative humidity.

-Table 1 Examples of Static Generation Typical Voltage Levels
+Table 1.
+Examples of Typical Static Generation Voltage Levels

 Means of Generation 10-25% RH 65-90% RH

 Walking across carpet 35,000V 1,500V

 Walking across vinyl tile 12,000V 250V

 Worker at bench 6,000V 100V

-Poly bag picked up from bench 20,000V 1,200V
+Polybag picked up from the bench 20,000V 1,200V

 Chair with urethane foam 18,000V 1,500V

-An electrostatic charge also may be created on a material in other ways such as by induction, ion bombardment, or contact with another charged object.
+An electrostatic charge may also be created on the material in other ways, such as by induction, ion bombardment, or contact with another charged object.
 However, triboelectric charging is the most common.